GAC Launches Australia Local Strategy with Three New Models Debuting Simultaneously, Unveiling a New Chapter in the South Pacific

 In terms of leadership network development, GAC's Australian subsidiary is operational, with nine initial sales and service outlets.
 Over the next five years, the network will expand to over 100 dealerships, covering Australia's core regions and major cities.

-For service system development, GAC has introduced its "GAC Care" service model, offering leading benefits such as a seven-year unlimited mileage vehicle warranty and an eight-year unlimited mileage battery warranty.
+For service system development, GAC has introduced its "GAC Care" service model, offering leading benefits such as a seven-year unlimited mileage vehicle warranty and an eight-year/200,000-kilometer battery warranty.
 At the same time, GAC will roll out its GSSW global sales and service standard, delivering a high-quality customer experience covering appointment, reception, maintenance, vehicle handover, and after-sales follow-up.

 In the new energy ecosystem, GAC will partner with local dealers to provide both DC and AC charging services at dealership locations.
 New energy vehicle customers will receive complimentary home chargers and emergency charging solutions, advancing Australia's green mobility ecosystem.